rbitr/llm.f90/README.md

 ## What

 LLaMA2 type LLM inference architecture implemented as a single Fortran file.
 The toy model uses the "Tiny Stories" checkpoint from the llama2.c project, and reproduces those results.
+It's a bit of a wall of code, but should make sense in the context of the ipython notebook linked below and the llama2.c project.

 ## Why

 I saw a discussion last week about Fotran and realized I had never used it and it looked interesting: https://news.ycombinator.com/item?id=37295144

-This seemed like a good way to learn and explore Fortran for machine learning type programming
+This seemed like a good way to learn and explore Fortran for machine learning type programming.

+See also https://github.com/rbitr/llama2.ipynb my implementation in python.
+Python was easier, Fortran was more fun!

 ## Impressions